 E-college for regenerative farming

 Regenerative farming helps the climate, nature and the farmer.
 The e-college offers a high-quality, research-based online course that provides farmers with the necessary information and skills for trying out regenerative farming in practice.
-The course starts on 9 February 2021 (in Finnish and Swedish).
+The course was launched in February 2021 (in Finnish and Swedish).

 What is it about?